sorin-ionescu/t-mobile_us_carrier_bundle/doc/README.txt

 Step 6: Select the proper .ipcc file.

 --------------------------------------------------------------
-How to Enable Carrier Bundle Support in iTunes 8.2 in Windows
+How to Enable Carrier Bundle Support in iTunes for Windows
 --------------------------------------------------------------
 Step 1: Quit iTunes.
 Step 2: Press Windows Key + R to open the Run dialog.